 There is only one justice, and it cannot be divided into types.
 Justice is something divine.
 Justice is pure.
 Justice is the same for everyone.
 If anyone wants to add to or take away from justice, it is no longer justice.

-- If something is not righteousness, we call it injustice
+- If something is not completely just, we'd call that injustice

-- When there is need for an extra word in front of "righteousness", then that is: injustice
+- When there is a need for an extra word in front of justice, then it's not completely just

 Identity in the Age of Postmodernism

 What am I, why am I, how am I, who am I?
 Am I just part of a group, or am I an individual?
 Your personal definition of your own identity is shaped by your education, your environment, your thoughts, your choices, and also on the basis of which philosophies are popular in your time.
 Examples are; logical reasoning, moralism, empiricism, existentialism.